-When members receive certain medical services, they will be sent a CountyCare OTC Rewards Card in the mail.
-The card will have cash credit on it and can be used as a debit card at participating retailers listed below.
-Visit the website for the most up-to-date information on the CountyCare OTC Rewards Card Program.
+When members receive certain medical services, they will be sent a CountyCare Visa Rewards Card in the mail.
+The card will have cash credit on it and can be used as a debit card at most merchants/locations that accept Visa.
+Visit the website for the most up-to-date information on the CountyCare Rewards Card Program.